reproto/reproto/doc/spec.md

 ## Manifests

-reproto supports loading project manifests describing what should be built.
+You tell `reproto` what to do by writing manifests.

-These can be stored with the project, and describes how and what should be built.
+These can be stored with the project, and describe among other things _what_ should be built:

 ```toml
 language = "java"